Chisom83/Global_Store_TechrityProject/README.md

    - High discount rates were the primary factors causing the low profitability.
    - Shipping cost is not significant in the cause of low profitability .

+### Recommendations

+- Reduce or remove discount in underperforming markets like Nigeria.
+- Consider non-monetary incentives (e.g., bulk bonus) instead of discounts.
+- Apply discounts only to bulk purchases (e.g., 5+ items).
+- Conduct a 3-month test period in key markets to monitor impact of reduced discounts.

+### Conclusion

+Discounting is a key driver of low profitability despite strong sales.
+Top-performing markets (e.g., United State, South African) had minimal or no discounts.
+Strategic reduction in discounts can significantly improve profit without sacrificing sales volume.

+---